SheethalShobi/K8s/HELM/Notes.md

 ### HELM

 Helm is a package manager for Kubernetes.

-Helm package contains resource definitions to run an application,tool, or	service inside of a Kubernetes cluster. streamlines installing and managing Kubernetes applications.
+Helm package contains resource definitions to run an application,tool, or service inside of a Kubernetes cluster.

+Streamlines installing and managing Kubernetes applications.

 ### Features:
 #### 1)Helm Charts
-- Charts	help define,install and upgrade complex kuberetes application.
+- Charts	help define,install and upgrade complex kubernetes application.
 - Bundle of YAML files
 - Create your own Helm charts with Helm
 - Push the to Helm repository which can be public or private - Helm Hubis a	public repository of charts for popular software